MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 *Attributes that have changed in meaning/format*

-OnPremLineURI: This attribute used to previously refer to both
+OnPremLineURI: This attribute used to previously refer to both:
   - LineURI set via OnPrem AD.
   - Direct Routing numbers assigned to users via Set-CsUser.